DRDO-CTF/DRDO-CTF/2017/Crypto/Crypto-7/Readme.md

 ![HMAC\_Process.png](HMAC\_Process.png)

-It is clear from above diagram that they HMAC key is XORed with two fixed byte arrays.
-Lets try the first one.
+It is clear from above diagram that they HMAC key is XORed with two fixed byte arrays called o\_pad and i\_pad.
+Lets try the first one which is o\_pad.

 o\_pad is `5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c5c`
 HAMC Key is `180e18131c6a6c03276a096f1d6b0b21031a101d1b7d`